MuckRock/documentcloud-hello-world-addon/README.md

 ### Full parameter reference

 This is a reference of all of the data passed in to the Add-On.
 A single JSON object is passed in to `main.py` as a quoted string.
-The `init` and `load_params` functions parse this out and convert it to useful python objects for your `main` function to use.
+The `init` function parses this out and converts it to useful python objects for your `main` function to use.
 The following are the top level keys in the object.

 * `token` - An access token which will be valid for 5 minutes, giving you API access authorized as the user who activated the add-on.
 The `init` function uses this value to configure the DocumentCloud client object.

+* `refresh_token` - A refresh token which will be valid for 1 day, giving you API access to new refresh tokens when they expire.
+The `init` function uses this value to configure the DocumentCloud client object.

 * `base_uri` - This can be used to point the API server to other instances, such as our internal staging server.
 It should not be used unless you are running your own instance of DocumentCloud.
 It is also used in the initialization of the DocumentCloud client.

+* `auth_uri` - The corresponding `auth_uri` if a `base_uri` is specified.

 *  `documents` - This is the list of Document IDs which is passed in to `main`